MahsaMonshizade/metagenomics_confounder_free/Readme.md

 8. Implement **early stopping** in the training process.
 9. If the **feature count is high**, apply **feature engineering** to remove less important features before training the model.
 10. From train data we can get some samples for test with different gender distribution

+we should try to increase recall

+11. To change BCEwithlogit with BCEloss
+12. Try different loss function instead of pearson loss function
+13. Even when we use FCNN lib still recall decrease so there should be some fundamental problem
+14. plot pca and tsne on both train and test to see samples distribution
+15. check utils.py carefully (assigned: Yuhui)